j-d0g/chesstral-api/README.md

-Server-side code for react front-end, chesstral-web.
+Server-side code for Chesstral, a web application for playing chess against LLMs.
-Contains LLM-powered chess-engines, currently supporting Mistral and OpenAI's models.